 Alongside these core units you will also complete more specific subjects for example; animal training and exotic animal health and husbandry

-This two year course allows you to study all 180 credits we have on offer here at the college, it will also allow you to progress onto a university pathway in the future.
+This two year course allows you to study all the units we have on offer here at the college, it will also allow you to progress onto a university pathway in the future.

 Units will be taught on different days of the week depending on the College timetable.
+You will be timetabled for one day a week of work experience.
 You are expected to use free time to do research and assignments.

 Students spend their time accessing practical skills in our animal centre, farm and wildlife areas.
 We also go on trips to specific sites for learning experiences such as larger farms and ecological sites.